The UNC Policy Manual

 the entity concerning a specific legal matter without further approval from the

-president, provided all of the following requirements are met:
+president, provided all of the following requirements

 1.